media managed as one performance system.

 This is where behavioral science shows up most clearly in practice.

-Diagram of people with increasing bar graph, upward arrow.
+A group of people with a bar graph showing upward growth and an arrow.

 Demand and pipeline support